 \subsection{Datasets}

-We presented the length distributions of the datasets used in the pre-training and SFT stages in Figure~\ref{fig:data_dist_2}.
-Both the continual pre-training and SFT pipelines followed standard industry practices and did not include any procedures specifically designed to favor SERM.
-Moreover, the self-training baseline was constructed using the same pre-training and SFT setup, which effectively isolated the effects of these stages from the performance gains observed in our experiments.
-As shown in Table~\ref{tab:main_results}, under an identical training recipe with the Qwen2.5-7B model, SERM consistently outperformed the self-training baseline by 1--2 points in NDCG@4 at Iteration~3.
-These results demonstrated that the improvements achieved by SERM were not attributable to differences in pre-training or SFT data, but instead stemmed from the proposed self-evolving framework itself.
-Additionally, we reported the language distribution and dataset statistics for both the training and test sets in Table~\ref{tab:data_dist}.
-Notably, the SERM training data were selected by the MSM module, with approximately one million query-document pairs used per iteration.
-Our evaluation was conducted in a multilingual search environment, which posed additional challenges and further highlighted the robustness of the proposed approach.
+We present the length distributions of the datasets used in the pre-training and SFT stages in Figure~\ref{fig:data_dist_2}.
+Both the continual pre-training and SFT pipelines follow standard industry practices and do not include any procedures specifically designed to favor our SERM.
+Moreover, the self-training baseline is constructed using the same pre-training and SFT setup, which effectively isolates the impact of these stages from the performance gains observed in our experiments.
+As shown in Table~\ref{tab:main_results}, under an identical training recipe with the Qwen2.5-7B model, SERM consistently outperforms the self-training baseline by 1--2 points in NDCG@4 at Iteration~3.
+This result demonstrates that the improvements achieved by SERM are not attributable to differences in pre-training or SFT data, but rather stem from the proposed self-evolving framework itself.
+Additionally, we present the language distribution and dataset statistics for both the training and test sets in Table~\ref{tab:data_dist}.
+Our evaluation is conducted in a multilingual search environment, which poses additional challenges and further highlights the robustness of the proposed approach.